 Just can’t wait.

 I can’t end this review without saying that I loved this book enormously, however, it is not an easy read.
 And especially if you are not familiar with Tudor history and characters, reading this book will feel like reading Greek and Latin.
-This book is primarily for historical lovers, who would like a different take on events.
+This book is primarily for history buffs, who would like a different take on events.
 Give this book a miss if you haven’t read any book on Tudor history.
 Start with some of the easier books out there (highly recommend Murder Most Royal by Jean Plaidy), and then read Wolf Hall.

 @readingtheend:disqus YESS!
 You do.
 I stopped this book mid-way and it took me some time to re-orient myself to her writing style all over again.